How Much Tax Is Paid on Lawsuit Settlements?

 Contact an Experienced Personal Injury Lawyer

-While not all personal injury cases settle outside the court system, most claims result in a settlement agreement.
-If you have been injured in an accident someone else caused, you should contact an experienced Maryland personal injury attorney from CHASENBOSCOLO.
+While not all personal injury cases are settled outside the court system, most claims result in a settlement agreement.
+If you have been injured in an accident someone else caused, you should contact an experienced personal injury attorney from CHASENBOSCOLO.
 Our seasoned attorneys will meet with you to understand the circumstances of your accident and advise you about your legal options.

 When you hire us, we will investigate the accident to determine who was at fault for your injuries and losses.
-We’ll gather all available evidence to prove who was at fault and show the extent of your injuries.
+Our attorneys will gather all available evidence to prove who was at fault and show the extent of your injuries.
 We’ll assess the total value of your claim and pursue full and fair compensation for your injuries.
-We’ll negotiate with the at-fault party’s insurance company to get the best settlement possible, and if that doesn’t work, we can take your case to court.
-We’ll advise you about how much tax you’re likely to owe on your settlement or award.
+Our lawyers will negotiate with the at-fault party’s insurance company to get the best settlement possible, and if that doesn’t work, we can take your case to court.
+We’ll advise you on how much tax you will likely owe on your settlement or award.

 We have a reputation for excellent legal representation for our clients.
 We are always here to fight for your best interests.
 Contact us at (301) 220-0050 or contact us online for a free consultation today.